Documentation Index

 Control Group and Variant A are created by default when you create your push notification.

-You can preview your app pushes on the Create your message step while designing your message.
-The Send Test Message button helps you see the campaign preview on your device.
+You can preview your app pushes on the Design step while designing your message.
+The Test Message button helps you see the campaign preview on your device.
 You can select a test group and/or any individual user to test your message.